 a) processed lawfully, fairly and in a transparent manner in relation to individuals;

 HOPS processes data in accordance with well-established processes for the administration of heritage railways and other museums and tourist attractions.
-The outcome of these processes is transparent to individuals via the website interface in the form of the information output, ie, rosters, reports, etc.
+In most cases, the outcome of these processes is transparent to individuals via the website interface in the form of the information output, ie, rosters, reports, etc.

 Not all output of processing data is visible to all users, access is controlled by the Data Controller (the client organisation).
 For example, if a user is over 60, the fact that this is recorded in HOPS will be clearly visible to the user.
 However, a report showing all users over 60 will have been constructed using an individual user's data who is over 60, but it would be contrary to other more significant data protection principles to display this report to all those mentioned in it.